NIEM/NIEM.github.io/json/faq/index.md

 ^
 - [What is NIEM JSON data?](data): JSON data has a hierarchical structure based on simple values, arrays, and objects.
-NIEM JSON NIEM uses [JSON-LD](../reference/json-ld) to handle what is supported in XML via XML Namespaces and XML ID and IDREF attributes.
+NIEM JSON uses [JSON-LD](../reference/json-ld) to handle what is supported in XML via XML Namespaces and XML ID and IDREF attributes.